From Blois to Angers on the Castles of the Loire Valley by bike

 Day 4: from Amboise to Tours (59 km)

-First stop of the day: the castle of Chenonceau, a magnificent building built directly on the Cher.
-You leave Amboise along the Loire before joining the Cher which takes over as a common thread to Tours.
+First stop of the day: the castle of Chenonceau, a magnificent edifice built directly on the Cher.
+You leave Amboise by cycling along the Loire before reaching the Cher that leads you to Tours.
 It is in the countryside, between fields and vineyards that you cycle.
-Capital of Touraine, Tours seduces with its cultural richness and its art of living.
-Its old town is home to the famous Place Plumereau, popular for its friendly atmosphere and its half-timbered houses.
-History buffs appreciate the Saint-Gatien cathedral and the Museum of Fine Arts.
-As for gourmets, they can taste the Sainte Maure de Touraine (goat's cheese), the rillettes, rillons or the delicious local wines.
+The Capital of Touraine, Tours is well-known for its rich culture and its art of living.
+In the old town is home to the famous Place Plumereau is popular for its friendly atmosphere and its half-timbered houses.
+History lovers will appreciate the Saint-Gatien cathedral and the Museum of Fine Arts.
+As for gourmets, they can taste the Sainte Maure de Touraine (goat cheese), the rillettes, rillons or the delicious local wines.

 Day 5: from Tours to Azay-le-Rideau (66 km)

-Get on your bike to travel long kilometers of cycle path along the Cher.
-On the water, you can see the toues cabanées, emblematic boats of the Loire.
+Get on your bike to ride along the Cher for several kilometres.
+On the river, you can see the toues cabanées, emblematic boats of the Loire.
 On the way, you pass through the picturesque village of Savonnières before reaching the Château de Villandry.
 If the castle is magnificent, what can we say about its sumptuous gardens and its French-style vegetable garden?
-Continue the adventure by following the Loire then the old Cher, stopping at Langeais before reaching Azay-le-Rideau.
-In this small town stands an elegant Renaissance castle, built on an island in the Indre, a harmonious marriage between French tradition and Italian influence.
+Continue the adventure along the Loire and then the old Cher, stopping off at Langeais before reaching Azay-le-Rideau.
+In this small town there is an elegant Renaissance castle, built on an island in the Indre, a harmonious marriage between French tradition and Italian influence.

 Day 6: from Azay-le-Rideau to Saumur (71 km)

-Take the banks of the Indre to reach Bréhémont, a former port on the Loire, whose monumental quays tell of a prestigious past.
-Then continue your route on the Loire levee to Ussé, where stands the castle that inspired the tale of Sleeping Beauty.
-In Chinon, explore the royal fortress and wander through the medieval streets, before taking the road again through the preserved bocage of Véron.
-Then follow the Loire to admire the villages of Candes-Saint-Martin and Montsoreau, then cross the vineyards of Saumur Champigny, punctuated by remarkable troglodytes.
+Follow the banks of the Indre to reach Bréhémont, a former port on the Loire, whose monumental quays tell you a lot about the prestigious past of the town.
+Then continue your route on the Loire levee to Ussé, where you will see the castle that inspired the tale of Sleeping Beauty.
+In Chinon, explore the royal fortress and wander through the medieval streets, before taking the road again through the protected bocage of Véron.
+Then follow the Loire to admire the villages of Candes-Saint-Martin and Montsoreau, cross the vineyards of Saumur Champigny, with remarkable troglodytes.

 Day 7: from Saumur to Angers (58 or 65 km)

 - Short option: use the chain boat to cross the Authion and discover the Parc des Ardoisières.
-This former slate quarry has been boldly rehabilitated into a park, and provides a magnificent setting for these last few kilometres by bike.
+This former slate quarry has been boldly convertedinto a park providing a magnificent setting for these last few kilometres by bike.

 Day 8: Angers

-Angers is distinguished by its medieval castle, home to the famous Apocalypse Tapestry.
-Its historic streets, friendly atmosphere and green spaces invite you to stroll.
-The city, known for its "Angevin sweetness", offers many museums, such as the Museum of Fine Arts and the David d'Angers Gallery.
+Angers is well-known for its medieval castle, home to the famous Apocalypse Tapestry.
+The historic streets, friendly atmosphere and green spaces invite you to stroll.
+The city, known for its "Angevin sweetness", has many museums you can visit, such as the Museum of Fine Arts and the David d'Angers Gallery.
 Stroll along the Maine to enjoy superb panoramas.